farhanazmiCS/trip-planner/README.md

 * WaypointModal

 #### NavigationBar
-* The `NavigationBar` component renders the navigation bar at the top of the page when the user is logged in.
+* The __NavigationBar__ component is defined in the `NavigationBar.js` file.
+It renders the navigation bar at the top of the page when the user is logged in.
 * The navigation bar can be used to navigate through the web application, such as:

   1. __Trips__ page